rcgray/free-genai-bootcamp-2025/visual-novel/docs/read-only/Prompts.md

 ---

-We have added a new file `/docs/Game-Design.md` that contains a detailed design for the visual novel game (locations and characters).
+We have added a new file `/docs/Game-Design.md` (@Game-Design.md) that contains a detailed design for the visual novel game (locations and characters).
 Take a look and think about how we might add details to this that would help our development.
 Does everything make sense with regard to how the scenes should progress, what content we will want to include in each scene, what images we will need for each scene, and so on?

+---

+We have added a new file `/docs/Game-LLM-Prompts.md` (@Game-LLM-Prompts.md) that discusses how we will use LLMs to generate the dialog for the game and provide dynamic content for the study objectives such as pronunciation and translation.
+Take a look and think about how we might add details to this that would help our development.
+Does everything make sense with regard to how we will query the LLMs for specific data with regard to the game design?

 ---